feranmi-oj/Web3_auction_nft/README.md

 Within the platform only the administrator can create the NFT artwork.

 To start bidding on artwork, any user can convert dollars into FeroToken.
-10 $ equals 1 Ferotoken
+10 $ equals 1 Ferotoken.
+At the end of an auction, the database will receive and save all information about the auction and the winner.